decentralized-identity/keri/docs/Q-and-A.md

 If you lose unique control of a key right after inception, before rotation, are there no garantuees to be given for KERLs via witnesses / watchers or whatever.
 Is the only thing you can do about it, is revoke the key in that case?}\
 _(@henkvancann)_

-## The wallet is there to store my KERI private keys safely, no?
+## A wallet is there to store my KERI private keys safely, no?
+Currently _Universal wallet_ is aimed at to store KERI keys.
+The vast majority of security breaches or exposures of keys are originated by the behaviour of people: the way they use wallets.
+Most rarely due to errors in the wallet software.
 {TBW prio 1}

 ## Are compound private keys (Shamir Secret Sharing) and multisignature schemes possible to incept identifiers?
 Yes, complex fractional structures are natively possible in KERI.
 However only for the non-basic forms (for transferable identifiers).\
 _(@henkvancann)_